There are a number of different ways to download one or more files from Git or GitHub.

 - Download files using the git checkout command

-- Download files using the git fetch command
+- Download files, commits and references (refs) using the git fetch command

 - Download files using the git pull command